mdn/translated-content-de/files/de/web/javascript/reference/global_objects/weakmap/set/index.md

 const wm = new WeakMap();
 const obj = {};

-// Neue Elemente zum WeakMap hinzufügen wm.set(obj, "foo").set(window, "bar"); // verkettbar
+// Add new elements to the WeakMap wm.set(obj, "foo").set(window, "bar"); // chainable

-// Ein Element im WeakMap aktualisieren wm.set(obj, "baz");
+// Update an element in the WeakMap wm.set(obj, "baz");

-// Verwenden eines nicht registrierten Symbols als Schlüssel const sym = Symbol("foo");
+// Using a non-registered symbol as key const sym = Symbol("foo");
 wm.set(sym, "baz");
 wm.set(Symbol.iterator, "qux");